sofia-dominguezc/MNIST-diffusion/README.md

 Diffusion model implementation in pytorch trained on the latent space of an autoencoder.

-I built this as a personal project to practice using lightning and training variational autoencoders (VAEs) and flow/diffusion models.
+I built this as a personal project to answer a question: what is the smallest model that can still generate MNIST/EMNIST?

 <div align="center">
   <img src="images/EMNIST_generated.png" width="800" height="480" alt="example_output"/>